NishatSultana241/AI4SEAssignment2/README.md

 ```
 ### Features:
     1. Fine-tuned a Pre-trained T5 Model to predict the masked "If" statements.
     2. Fine-tuned on a large corpus of CodeSearchNet can be easily expanded for other predictions.
     3. Calculates the prediction score and generates a csv file with the Actual Code masked,Generated Prediction,Expected If Condition etc.

+### Data:
+All of out pre-processed original,cleaned and masked data could be accessed here in this [link](https://drive.google.com/drive/folders/1fWlQioHs0yqGgH1Epxskn1qhuPTOAt9H?usp=sharing).
+The masked data is added in the Github repo to train and evaluate the code smoothly.